 (DDG-118: displacement 9,140; length 510'; beam 59'; draft 31'; speed 30+ knots; complement 314; armament 1 5-inch, Mk 41 Vertical Launch System (VLS) for 96 BGM-109 Tomahawks, RGM-84 Harpoons, SM-2MR Standards, Evolved Sea Sparrow Missiles (ESSMs), and RUM-139 VL-ASROC Antisubmarine Rockets, 1 Close In Weapon System (CIWS), 2 25 millimeter, 4 machine guns, 6 Mk 32 torpedo tubes, and Kingfisher mine-avoidance system; aircraft 2 Sikorsky MH-60B/R Seahawks; class Arleigh Burke)

 Secretary of the Navy Raymond E. Mabus Jr., announced the selection of the name Daniel Inouye for DDG-118 on 23 May 2013.
-The Navy awarded the contract for the guided missile destroyer to Bath Iron Works at Bath, Maine, on 3 June 2013, and on 31 October 2014 the company began fabricating the ship.
-Daniel Inouye (DDG-118) was laid down on 14 May 2018.
+The Navy awarded the contract for the guided missile destroyer to Bath Iron Works at Bath, Maine, on 3 June 2013; and on 31 October 2014 the company began fabricating the ship.
+Daniel Inouye (DDG-118) was laid down on 14 May 2018; christened on 22 June 2019; and is sponsored by Mrs. Irene H. Inouye, widow of the late senator.

 Detailed history pending.